SpicyGengu/Magic_Stars_Campaign/Locations/Grimshot's House (The Grimshed).md

 #Yarrow_Dessert #Location
-Hose of [[Grimshot]] and recently deceased [[Bonnie]].
+House of [[Grimshot]] and recently deceased [[Bonnie]].
 It is filled with the pictures of the two.
 Lodes of the two's winning trophies and pictures as well.
 All in all, a very average looking house.
 It does look like it hasn't been lived in for a while though.
 # [[Grimshot's Vault]] quest
 In this house there is a compass.
 This compass is always showing the way to [[Grimshot's Vault]].
 # Old Record Player